raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 + Tape
 + Wire strippers
 + Wire cutters
-+ Soldering iron and solder
++ Soldering iron and solder.
+If you've never soldered before, have a look at [this video](https://www.raspberrypi.com/news/getting-started-soldering/) for some tips.
++ Hot air gun

 ### Software